Level/rave-level/README.md

 ## Windows support

-`level-party` works on Windows as well using named pipes.
+`rave-level` works on Windows as well using named pipes.

 ## API